 Select Add Value to add values to the custom attribute.

-You do not need to enter all possible values of the attribute.
+You are not required to enter all possible values of the attribute.
 The list of attributes entered here is not a requirement or constraint on what values the device can report.
 Instead, enter only expected values used to pre-define organization group assignment rules.